hanrichard/Notebook/aws/aws learning doc/tips.md

 - Elastic Fabric Adapter (EFA) are not supported on Windows instances.

 - RedShift uses EC2 instances as well, so you need to choose your instance type/size for scaling compute vertically, but you can also scale horizontally by adding more nodes to the cluster.

+- An !!!authentication token!!!! is a unique string of characters that Amazon RDS generates on request.
+Authentication tokens are generated using AWS Signature Version 4.
+Each token has a lifetime of 15 minutes.
+You don't need to store user credentials in the database, because authentication is managed externally using IAM.
+You can also still use standard database authentication.